-The goal of the Capital Improvement Plan is to collect, analyze, estimate cost and prioritize facility and equipment needs over a five to ten-year period.
+The goal of the Capital Improvement Plan is to collect, analyze, estimate costs, and prioritize facility and equipment needs over a five to ten-year period.
 In addition, this information is used to provide the Chester Planning Board with information for the School Impact Fee Program.
+The updated CIP is due to the Planning Board by September 20, 2021.

-There are currently 2 Capital Replacement Fund Accounts designated for replacement of the two flat roofs (gym and cafe) and boiler replacements.
+There are currently 2 Capital Replacement Fund Accounts designated for the flat roof replacement (gym and cafe) and boiler replacements.
+We recommend the Board consider an additional fund for shingle roof replacement and HVAC projects.